 3. Jammiest bits of jam

 Adjective, descriptive phrase.
-Females that are perfection/beautiful/desirable.
+A person who is perfection/beautiful/desirable.
 Pretty specific to 1883 and doesn’t seem to be used anywhere else.

 It seems like “a Jammy bit” would be a logical extension of the phrase, but I can’t remember where I’ve read that.
 Maybe in a Terry Pratchett book?